-Lancashire Record Office holds documents relating to the history of Lancashire and are held in environmentally controlled strong rooms.
+Lancashire Record Office collects and preserves documents relating to the history of Lancashire, these documents being held in environmentally controlled strong rooms.

 The knowledgeable and helpful staff are always happy to offer advice and assistance regarding the documents held and to help you choose the resources most relevant to your research.